bfut/unvivtool/python/README.md

         |      verbose : bool
         |          If True, print archive contents.
         |      format : str, optional
-        |          Expects "BIGF", "BIGH", "BIG4" or "C0FB".
+        |          Expects "BIGF", "BIGH", "BIG4", "C0FB" or "wwww" .
         |      endian : int, char, optional
         |          Defaults to 0xE for BIGF and BIGH, and 0xC for BIG4.
-        |          Only use for rare occurences where BIGF has to be 0xC.
+        |          Only use for the rare occurence where BIGF has to be 0xC.
         |      direnlen : int, optional
         |          If >= 10, set as fixed archive directory entry length.
         |      fnhex : bool, optional